 4.1.2 WV-1A: Vendors are encouraged to register through the Vendor Self-Service portal through the wvOASIS system.
 A vendor may choose to submit a paper form in lieu of registration through wvOASIS.
-The WV-1A form should be completed by vendors that receive purchase orders or contracts for sole source or competitive commodities or services of an aggregate amount of \$2,500 or less in any one (1) fiscal year.
+The WV-1A form should be completed by vendors that receive purchase orders or contracts for sole source or competitive commodities or services of an aggregate amount of \$2,500.or less in any one (1) fiscal year.

-The agency name and mailing address will appear on the front page of the WV-1A form.
+It is imperative that agencies include their agency name and mailing address on the front page of the WV-1A form prior to sending it to the vendor.
 The vendor is to complete Part I of the form and return to the requesting agency.